 Dr Ruth Blacksell

-- I supervise undergraduate practical projects and professional assignments, as well as both BA and MA dissertations and doctoral dissertations.
+- Supervisor, undergraduate practical projects and professional assignments, BA and MA dissertations, and doctoral dissertations

 Areas of interest

 Much of my research to date has been concerned with examining typographic engagements and acts of publishing in practices of 1960s/70s conceptual art.
 I have also focused on the emergence of a contemporary interdisciplinary territory, which following this historical and theoretical lineage, cross-references and extends the vocabularies and contexts of art, editorial design and architecture.

 I have been jointly responsible (with the Department of Art) for establishing a partnership with the Institute of Contemporary Arts (ICA) in London and have used the ICA venue to stage a number of public-facing events connected with my research.
 For example, in 2015 and 2016, I co-organised and chaired (with Dr Stephen Walker from Sheffield School of Architecture) Architecture and the Spaces of Information, parts one and two.

 The first of these events coincided with an exhibition in the ICA's Fox Reading Room Everything is Architecture: Bau Magazine from the 1960s and 70s and the second event coincided with the launch of our co-edited special edition of the journal Architecture & Culture (4.1) Architecture & the Spaces of Information (2016: Routledge: Taylor & Frances).

 Prior to this, in 2014, I organised and chaired the event Art Information: Editorial Strategies, Text-Based Formats, Publishing Contexts which brought together a panel of international contributors for a symposium, to follow on from my 2012 open lecture "From Visual to Textual: Typography in/as Conceptual Art", and the ICA's exhibition In Numbers: Serial Publications by Artists since 1955.